z00nx/z00nx.github.io/_posts/2016-09-11-necromancer.md

 ```

 Looking at the output from airodump we can see one client connected to a wireless network protected by WPA2.
-The solution to this challenge is likely we have to recover the WPA password which will be the SNMP community string.
+The solution to this challenge is likely that we have to recover the WPA password which will be the SNMP community string.

 ```
 root@kali:~# gunzip -d /usr/share/wordlists/rockyou.txt.gz